 Social Housing Annual Conference

-The Social Housing Annual Conference will take place on 5 December 2018, and is the sector’s leading one day conference which brings together over 350 senior housing professionals from across the sector.
-It provides delegates with an opportunity to debate, discuss and grapple with the latest strategic challenges that are facing the sector.
+The Social Housing Annual Conference will take place on 5 December 2018, and is the sector’s leading one day conference providing delegates with an opportunity to debate, discuss and grapple with the latest strategic challenges that are facing the sector.

 - Regulatory update